 - Patients are informed of the surgeon's scheduled absence in the post-op period and have been given the name of the covering surgeon.

 - The surgeon has provided "hand-off communication" information to the covering surgeon.

-- If sedation, regional block, or general anesthesia has been used, patients must leave with a responsible adult who has been instructed with regard to the patient's care and the patient should be supervised for at least 12-24 hours, depending on the anesthesia used.
+- If sedation, regional block, or general anesthesia has been used, patients must leave with a responsible adult who has been instructed with regard to the patient's care, after a post-op anesthesia evaluation has been completed by the anesthesia provider.
+The patient should be supervised for at least 12-24 hours, depending on the anesthesia used.

 - Discharge instructions must reference anesthetic used and any discharge instructions specific to post anesthesia care.